Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 During most of the year, you will receive a Voter Acknowledgement Card within about 10 days of submitting your registration to us.
 We are not allowed to enter new voters for about a month prior to an election.
 If you apply during that time, you will get your ID card after the election.
 Please review the card to verify your info, should you have a question, just call the office, 315-536-5135.
 Please consider taking the card with you when you go to vote, it should expedite the process for you.
 If there are errors in the registration, you should notify the Board of Elections so the registration information can be corrected.

 Yes, please!
 We need to have accurate, residence and mailing, addresses for all voters registered in the county.
-Each August we send yellow cards to every voter in the county and get hundreds back because people have moved and not told us.
-The Motor Vehicle Office will notify us for you when you update your address with them.
+On or about March 1st every year, we send yellow cards to every voter in the county to confirm their address and voting district.
+Unfortunately we get hundreds back because people have moved and not told us, or left incorrect "forwarding or temporarily away" information with the Federal Post Office.
+To assist us, the Motor Vehicle Office will notify us for you when you update your address with them.

 YES.
 Starting in 2019, when a registered voter moves between counties in the state, the voter’s registration will go with them to the new county.
 Your party affiliation will remain intact as well.
 You will receive a card at your new residence with the change of address notification.